dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Misery loves company

++ “There is prodigious strength in sorrow and despair.” ― Charles Dickens, A Tale of Two Cities

 + Leadership is about starting the statements, but let others finish it.
 Story-starters and not story-tellers.

 + Retention before scale.